emilyasaro/dealers_choice_react/README.md

   - error: props are undefined
 NOTE: Needed an additional () wrapping around the axios get

+- can't get monthId and customerId on seeded order data in the db
+NOTE: needed to capitalize m and c in "MonthId" and "CustomerId"

+- webpack is not rebuilding / watching file changes
+  - I have restarted my computer, uninstalled and reinstalled webpack and webpack-cli
+NOTE: needed to add "--" to the build:dev script

 Goal:
 KB Creamery order site: